mtheoryx/drpoindexter/public-site/src/notes/review-of-nicks-mad-science-dev-pairing.md

 Nick was responsive to requests, always enthusiastic to jump in and get to work, and communicated clearly expectations for when they may not be as responsive.

 What I appreciate about working with Nick is the way they were curious about why certain choices were being made.
-When asking questions, it was framed quite reasonably form a point of not quite understaning, instead of a fake kind of questioning where you have another "way" you are trying to promote.
+When asking questions, it was framed quite reasonably form a point of not quite understanding, instead of a fake kind of questioning where you have another "way" you are trying to promote.

-I would love to work with Nick again on a future project, and I suspect what we built together will end up evolving into somehting more flexible that can serve many more purposes.
+I would love to work with Nick again on a future project, and I suspect what we built together will end up evolving into something more flexible that can serve many more purposes.
 He also has a fantastic stream on Twitch.
 Come say hi, sometime.